igorcferreira/macOSConfig/README.md

 ## Link dot files

-If you wish to have a copy of my dot files configuration, you can close this repository and run:
+If you wish to have a copy of my dot files configuration, you can clone this repository and run:

 ```sh
 ./install_dot_files.sh